ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When CoRAL is used, the request payload includes one element for each requested configuration parameter or status parameter of the current group configuration (see {{config-repr}}).
 All the specified elements have no value.

+The Group Manager MUST perform the same authorization checks defined for the processing of a GET request to a group-configuration resource in {{configuration-resource-get}}.
+That is, the Group Manager MUST verify that the requesting Administrator has a "Read" permission applicable to the targeted group-configuration resource.

-After a successful processing of the request above, the Group Manager replies to the Administrator with a 2.05 (Content) response.
+After a successful processing of the FETCH request, the Group Manager replies to the Administrator with a 2.05 (Content) response.
 The response has as payload a partial representation of the group configuration (see {{config-repr}}).
 The exact content of the payload reflects the current configuration of the OSCORE group, and is limited to the configuration properties and status properties requested by the Administrator in the FETCH request.

 The response payload includes the requested configuration parameters and status parameters, and is formatted as in the response payload of a GET request to a group-configuration resource (see {{configuration-resource-get}}).